Bod Transmitter

 Until 1985, it operated on 155 kHz, and until 1965 on 160 kHz.
 Between 1936 and 1965 the power was 150 KW.
-In 1965, the old mast and transmitter were decommissioned, and the new antenna and new Thomson transmitter (1200 kw) were put in service.
+In 1965, the old mast and transmitter were decommissioned, and the new antenna and new Thomson transmitter (1200 kW) were put in service.

 Since 2003, a new solid-state transmitter from Harris was installed.
-The New transmitter is DRM compatible, has digital modulation.
-Despite its lower power, only 200 kw, it provides good coverage for Romania (can be received all over Romania), and border countries.
-During nighttime, it can be received all across Europe, however most European countries switched off their AM (Both MW and LW) transmitters.
+The new transmitter is Digital Radio Mondiale compatible and has digital modulation.
+Despite its lower power, only 200 kW, it provides good coverage for Romania (can be received all over Romania), and border countries.
+During nighttime, it can be received all across Europe.

+There is also a medium wave transmitter on the site.